luvingiane/steam_exFATsymlinker/README.md

 - Python3
 - Basic familiarity with file paths

+## Mounting the external drive

+For symlinks to remain valid, the external drive must always be mounted at the same path.
+The recommended way is to add it to `/etc/fstab`

+Below is an example from my setup:

+LABEL=Games /run/media/matt/Games auto rw,nofail,x-systemd.automount,nosuid,nodev,relatime,uid=1000,gid=1000,fmask=0022,dmask=0022,umask=000,iocharset=utf8,errors=remount-ro,x-gvfs-show,exec 0 0

+### Explanation
+- **LABEL=Games** → identifies the drive by its filesystem label (“Games”).
+You can also use `UUID=` for extra reliability.
+- **/run/media/matt/Games** → the fixed mount point where the drive will appear.
+This must match the path used by the symlinks.
+- **auto** → filesystem type is detected automatically.
+- **rw** → mount with read/write permissions.
+- **nofail** → boot won’t fail if the drive is missing or unplugged.
+- **x-systemd.automount** → systemd will mount the drive automatically when accessed, no need to mount it manually.
+- **nosuid,nodev** → security flags: don’t allow setuid binaries or device files from this drive.
+- **relatime** → optimized timestamp updates (less writes than `atime`).
+- **uid=1000,gid=1000** → set ownership to user `1000` (your main account).
+- **fmask=0022,dmask=0022,umask=000** → control file and directory permissions so Steam can read/write.
+- **iocharset=utf8** → ensures proper filename encoding.
+- **errors=remount-ro** → if errors occur, remount read-only to prevent corruption.
+- **x-gvfs-show** → makes the drive visible in file managers like GNOME Files or Dolphin.
+- **exec** → allow executing binaries (needed for some games).
+- **0 0** → skip dump and fsck at boot for this drive.

+This configuration ensures:
+- The drive always mounts under the same path.
+- The user has proper ownership/permissions to let Steam create symlinks.
+- The system won’t hang if the drive is not connected at boot.

 ## Expected behavior

 If everything is set up correctly, Steam will show the games as installed in the **local library** (`~/.local/share/Steam`) even though they physically reside on the external drive (`/run/media/.../Games/SteamLibrary`).